Rafamear/Rafamear/README.md

 - 👋 Hi, I’m @Rafamear
 - 👀 I’m interested in all :)
-- 🌱 I’m currently learning font end
+- 🌱 I’m currently learning front end
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...